-Seeking information on homeowners insurance in a specific city?
-Check out our breakdown of major Minnesota cities:
+Looking for information on homeowners insurance in a specific city?
+Check out our breakdown of large Minnesota cities:

 Homeowners insurance will not cover an improperly installed metal roof because it wasn't caused by an unpredictable, sudden event.
 You would need to dispute this with the original installer of the metal roof.

 Who holds homeowners insurance companies accountable in Minnesota?

 Other than the insurance commissioner of Minnesota, the National Association of Insurance Commissioners (NAIC) is the regulatory body that governs insurance state-by-state on a national level.

 Flood damage — whether a byproduct of a downpour or a hurricane —is not covered by homeowners insurance policies.
 To insure your home against flood damage in Minnesota, acquire insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.